section-engineering-education/engineering-education/content/articles/an-introduction-to-defi/index.md

 - The Aggregation Layer

 ### The Settlement Layer
 This is the first layer of the DeFi Stack upon which other DeFi transactions are logged on the blockchain.
-On this layer, transactions occurring on DeFIi applications are settled using a currency which could be a stablecoin or a cryptocurrency such as USDT and ETH respectively.
+On this layer, transactions occurring on DeFi applications are settled through the use of a currency which could be a stablecoin or a cryptocurrency such as USDT and ETH.

 ### The Asset Layer
-The asset layer implements the different financial assets such as the native protocol asset (Ethereum).
-In this layer, there are standard protocols on how to interact with the token contract, ERC20 is one of the standards which is used on this layer to maintain a different balance for the asset.
+The asset layer implements the different financial assets, such as the native protocol asset (Ethereum).
+In this layer, there are standard protocols on how to interact with the token contract, ERC20 is one of the standards used on this layer to maintain a different balance for the asset.

 ### The Protocol Layer
 The protocols are created as smart contracts with rules defined to govern tasks and activities on the asset.
-The protocol layer is where different types of financial services are implemented such as Lending, Derivatives, Asset Management and more, and as such,  it provides liquidity to the DeFi ecosystem.
+The protocol layer is where different types of financial services are implemented such as Lending, Derivatives, Asset Management, and more, and as such,  it provides liquidity to the DeFi ecosystem.

 ### The Application Layer
 The application layer is user-facing.
 It is an intermediary between the user and the cloud servers that interpolate with the entire stacks of the blockchain and particularly the underlying protocol layer.